build-trust/ockam-documentation/guides/use-cases/use-employee-attributes-from-okta-to-build-trust-with-cryptographically-verifiable-credentials.md

 ### Administrator

 Next we provision our system.
-We enroll with Ockam Orchestrator, enable the Okta Add-On and export the project configuration to share with our application machines Machine 1 and 2.
+We enroll with Ockam Orchestrator, enable the Okta Add-On and export the project configuration to share with Alice.

 ```bash
 ockam enroll